What is the Seguin Economic Development Corporation and what do we do?

 Yes, Seguin, Texas is partially located in FTZ 80.
 Foreign Trade Zones are designated, secure sites physically located inside the borders of the United States but considered outside of the U.S. Customs Territory.
 A company can apply to designate part or all of their own facility as an FTZ.
 Companies that export or import products can save money on tariffs and compete more effectively in the global market place.
 Foreign and domestic merchandise may enter the zone without a formal customs entry or the payment of customs duties and be exempt from federal and state use/excise and personal property taxes.

 The San Antonio region is designated as FTZ 80.
 The city’s strategic geographic location and quality infrastructure offer companies a competitive advantage.
 The accessibility to interstate highways and rail connectivity provide businesses with the ability to efficiently connect to supply chains and customers faster.
-Interstates 10, 35, 37 connect San Antonio to the east and west coasts, Canada and Mexico.
+Interstates 10, 35, and 37 connect San Antonio to the east and west coasts, Canada and Mexico.

 Where should I locate my business?